jarvisc1/covid19-nowcasting-from-deaths/README.md

-# coivd19-nowcasting-from-deaths
+# Overview
-Trying to estimate number of cases based on deaths
+Estimate the number of COVID19 cases when only deaths have been observed

+# Setup
+This code requires a non-CRAN package, [`bpmodels`](https://github.com/sbfnk/bpmodels)

+# Run